 In our lesson today, God is going to provide for a family that needs help right away.
 The mother has a jar of oil just like this one.
 Your mom probably has a bottle of oil too.
 But the lady in our Bible story has a jar of oil that never got empty.
 It poured out more and more and more.
-Today we will learn more about this wonderful work that only God can do.
+Let's go to Bible time and learn about this wonderful work that only God can do.